 Being sexually harassed in the workplace is a very lonely and traumatizing experience for a lot of victims.
 If you have faced harassment of a sexual nature in the workplace in Laredo, you should speak with an experienced sexual harassment attorney as soon as possible.

-At Galo Law Firm, our attorneys have extensive experience dealing with sexual harassment cases and in many related practice areas.
-We have specialized in employment law for three decades, and we know what it takes to ensure that your rights as a victim are protected.
+At The Galo Law Firm, our attorneys have extensive experience dealing with sexual harassment cases and in many related practice areas.
+We have practiced Texas employment law for three decades, and we know what it takes to ensure that your rights as a victim are protected.

 Covid 19 Notice: